-In case of two or more "Delay" action types per survey, the rule with highest condition value will take advantage.
+In case of two or more "Delay" action types per survey, the rule with highest delay value will take advantage.

 Example: for true Action type "Delay" for 7 days in one rule and true Action type "Delay" for 5 days in second rule, the rule with 7 days will be applied.

 For multiple “Block” quarantines per survey, any first true rule will be applied.